In the highly competitive world of digital marketing, getting your visitors to convert into paying

 Notice how they don’t just tell you to start a free trial—they give you another reason to do so besides saving money.
 That way, users know there are two benefits associated with signing up for their service instead of just one.

-The headline is arguably one of the most important elements of any landing page because it’s typically what
+The headline is arguably one of the most important elements of any landing page because it’s

 convinces visitors to stay on your site rather than clicking away.
-So make sure yours says precisely what you
+So make sure yours says precisely

 want it to in order to grab attention and convey value.